Recommendation Pipelines#

 Component nodes can also have aliases, allowing them to be accessed by more than one name.
 Use Pipeline.alias() to define these aliases.

-Various LensKit facilities recognize several standard component names that we recommend you use when applicable:
+Various LensKit facilities recognize several standard component names used by the standard pipeline builders, and we recommend you use them in your own pipelines when applicable:

 • scorer — compute (usually personalized) scores for items for a given user.